bmeyers/tracker-data-viewer/README.md

   - `9068_tracker_data.csv`
 4. Put these files in the cloned repository on your computer
 5. From the command line in the root of the repository, run `marimo run 9068_data_viewer.py`

+## Using marimo

+For more information on the marimo notebook, check out [docs.marimo.io/](https://docs.marimo.io/)